cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Is there a medicine?
 - Is there a treatment for COVID-19?
 - Is there a treatment?
+- is there a vaccine
 - Is there a vaccine discovered yet
 - Is there a vaccine for COVID-19?
 - Is there a vaccine to treat COVID-19?
 - Is there a vaccine, drug or treatment for COVID-19?
 - Is there a vaccine, drug or treatment?
 - Is there a vaccine?
-- Is there a cure for COVID 19
 - Is there any drug for COVID-19
 - Is there any drug for dis virus yet
 - Is there any good news about cure for Corona virus
+- Is there any hope for the corona vaccine, how far with invasion of the vaccine?
+- Is there any hope for the corona vaccine?
+- is there any hope in the future about vaccine
 - Is there any kind of treatment as per now
 - Is there any medicine came into existence
-- Is there any treatment yet?
 - Is there any treatment for corona or not
 - Is there any treatment for corona yet?
+- Is there any treatment yet?
+- Is there any treatment yet?
 - Is there any vaccine found for this pandemic
 - Is there any vacine for this virus?
 - Is there any vanicce yet for the virus
 - Is there no vaccine yet
 - Is they cure finally out
 - Is this disease curable
-- I’m asking about medicine
+- Is vaccines out
+- Like I was just asking that does it has vaccine ?
 - May I take aspirin
 - Medicine for covid
 - Medicines
+- my inquiry is that,how far hv researchers towards developing a vaccine of corona virus
 - No medicine for covid19
 - No vaccine?
 - Ok but there isn't a vaccine or a solution for the problem
 - Ok...can I recover without special treatment
+- pain killers?
+- paracetamol
+- paracetamol?
 - Please there an vaccine to stop it
 - Recovery
 - So any vaccine yet